yashaizen/movietrailer/README.md

 # Installation:

-Once you have downloaded the files, go to the folder directory through your terminal.
+Once you have downloaded the files:
-Type in the following commands in your terminal to run the program:
+Type in the following commands in your terminal when you are inside root/home folder (through your terminal)  to run the program:

 ```
-cd movies
+cd movietrailer
 python entertainment_center.py
 ```